skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 **Rust code is ugly**: Rust is explicit.
 Undeniably.
 But when I write code, my IDE helps me a lot, and I don't have to press that many keys.
 When I read code, this explicitness is just awesome!
 No hidden surprises, no weird things.

-**Memory management is a distraction**: Actually, no. I don't use that many lexical lifetimes and use instead non-lexical lifetimes and smart pointers.
+**Memory management is a distraction**: Actually, no. I don't use that many lexical lifetimes and use instead smart pointers.
 So yes, I have to understand the differences between a `Box`, an `Rc` and an `Arc`, but my productivity is not impacted compared to Node.JS or Go.

 **Compiler is a pain in the a****: At the beginning, yes.
 But after a few months, you'll be able to understand all the errors instantly and fix them in a blink.
 Today I really don't spend much time fighting with the compiler.
 Instead, it became my best friend, especially when refactoring large portions of code or upgrading dependencies :)